FOREWARD

 The marching band is a musical marching unit organized during the summer for the duration of football season.
 Membership is open to any interested student who has successfully completed a sufficient amount of prior musical training in a middle school band or other acceptable training organization.
 Transfer students must pass an audition for membership.
 Membership requires total dedication and maximum effort and involvement in all aspects of marching, playing, and performance.

-A limited number of marching spots (65ish) will be given to brass and woodwind players who do the following: turn in a Commitment Form, pay the first installment.
+A limited number of marching spots (approximately 65) will be given to brass and woodwind players who do the following: turn in a Marching Band Commitment Form and pay the first installment of the Band Fee.
 Alternate spots will be granted after 65 spots are given.
 Alternates should still attend all rehearsals.
 The Alternates will serve an important role of filling in for absent members and developing their musicianship throughout the marching season.

 Please note: it is Mobile County Public School System’s policy that students can only fail 2 classes, which have to be made up during summer school, to be eligible for marching band.